Riccardo Burchielli: Career

 Burchielli began his career in 1997, with a story of Desdy Metus and later he worked for Ediperiodici.
 From 2003, he illustrated three stories for John Doe.
-In 2005 he co-created DMZ with writer Brian Wood: the series, published under DC Comics; Vertigo label, was a huge success in both the United States and the rest of the world.
-It is thanks to his extraordinary work on DMZ that in 2007 he received the prestigious Gran Guinigi Award for Best Artist at Lucca Comics & Games.
+In 2005 he co-created DMZ with writer Brian Wood.
+The series was published under DC Comics' Vertigo label.

-After DMZ, he continued to lend his art to the major publishers and characters of the American comic book industry, drawing Batman, Conan and Avengers.
+After DMZ, he drew Batman, Conan and Avengers.
 In 2010, he was among the founding members of Italian Job Studio, a creative collective active in the television and cross-media production field.
-In the same year his works were exhibited at the Cité dell'Architecture in Paris as part of the Exhibition Archi & BD, alongside those of masters such as Moebius, Bilal, Lorenzo Mattotti, Winsor McCay and Frank Miller.
-In 2014 he worked on Highway To Hell, a horror miniseries winner of two Ghastly Awards and nominated for the prestigious Bram Stoker Awards, written by Victor Gischler and Boosta.
-While collaborating with Sergio Bonelli Editore on Dylan Dog, in recent years he put his skills as a storyteller at the service of brands such as Ferrari and BMW Motorrad and as a character designer for cinema and video games.
-In 2021 DMZ became a TV series directed by Golden Globe winner Ava DuVernay for the American platform HBO Max.
+In the same year his works were exhibited at the Cité dell'Architecture in Paris as part of the Exhibition Archi & BD.
+In 2014 he worked on Highway To Hell, a horror miniseries, written by Victor Gischler and Boosta.
+While collaborating with Sergio Bonelli Editore on Dylan Dog, he performed work for Ferrari and BMW Motorrad. and as a character designer for cinema and video games.
+In 2021, DMZ became a TV series directed by Ava DuVernay for the American platform HBO Max.

-His works are characterized by an intense representation of the conflict between body and space, in which his skillful use of light and shadow enhances physical and conceptual contrasts.